kathrynvomerosantos/ed/_texts/grasshopper.md

 ---
 layout: poem
-title: Dreams
+title: Of the Ant and Grasshopper
-author: Langston Hughes
+author: John Ogilby
-source: Project Guttenberg
+source: 1668 Printing
 ---